 - .
 Improperly inflated tires can fail suddenly and cause an accident. - The vehicle capacity weight is indicated on the tire placard.
 Do not load your vehicle beyond this capacity.
-Overloading your vehicle may result in reduced tire life, unsafe operating conditions due to premature tire failure, or unfavorable handling characteristics and could also lead to a serious accident.
-Loading beyond the specified capacity may also result in failure of other vehicle components. - Before taking a long trip, or whenever you have loaded your vehicle heavily, use a tire pressure gauge to ensure that the tire pressure is at the specified level.
+Overloading your vehicle may result in reduced tire life, unsafe operating conditions due to premature tire failure, or unfavorable handling characteristics and could also lead to a serious accident, Loading beyond the specified capacity may also result in failure of other vehicle components.

-• Do not drive your vehicle over 85 MPH (140 km/h) unless it is equipped with high speed capability tires.
-Driving faster than 85 MPH (140 km/h) may result in tire failure, loss of control and possible injury.
+- .
+Before taking a long trip, or whenever you have loaded your vehicle heavily, use a tire pressure gauge to ensure that the tire pressure is at the specified level. - Do not drive vour vehicle over 85 MPH (140 km/h) unless it is equipped with high speed capability tires.
+Driving faster than 85 MPH (140 km/h) may result in tire failure, loss of control and possible injury. - For additional information regarding tires, refer to "Important Tire Safety Information" (US) or "Tire Safety Information" (Canada) in the Warranty Information booklet.